 Therapy Dog Testing

-Therapy Dogs International (TDI) is a non-profit volunteer group organized to provide qualified dogs and handlers for visitations to institutions and facilities where therapy dogs are needed.
-The primary objective of the TDI dog and handler is to provide comfort and companionship by sharing the dog’s presence with patients in hospitals, nursing homes and other institutions.
+Therapy dog groups are non-profit volunteer groups organized to provide qualified dogs and handlers for visitations to institutions and facilities where therapy dogs are needed.
+The primary objective of a therapy dog and handler is to provide comfort and companionship by sharing the dog’s presence with patients in hospitals, nursing homes and other institutions.
 These visits increase emotional well being, promote healing, and improve the quality of life for the people being visited and the staff who care for them.

 Regular visits from therapy dogs and their handlers provide stimulation for conversation in mental health counseling and can encourage interest in physical therapy.
 Therapy dogs elevate the mood of the facility in general and specifically with the staff and residents.
 These dogs rekindle memories of past pets, and provide a never ending supply of love and affection for those who enjoy touching a furry head or feeling a cold nose.

 Therapy dogs have proven to be extremely beneficial in school settings where children who have reading disabilities read to the dogs.
 The dogs don’t criticize or make the children feel uncomfortable if they make a mistake.
 From my own personal experience, there is nothing more rewarding than having a child who, in the past did not like to read, ask if he could read a second book to your dog!
 Therapy dogs are even welcome in the college environment where they have proven to be a stress reducer during exams.